Say it loud - I'm elitist and proud

 Q: Did the US government condemn the Iraqi use of gas warfare against Iran?

-Q. What had the Ayatollah Khomeini, Iran's spiritual leader, called America several years before?
+A. No. Q. What had the Ayatollah Khomeini, Iran's spiritual leader, called America several years before?

 A. 'The Great Satan.'
 Iran then proceeded to take US embassy staff in Teheran hostage for more than a year.
 US-Iran relations became a bit frosty after that.